Jul 15, 2012 12:00 AM

 Application – now closed

-This week-long conference is open to all Kentucky social studies teachers and will consider the issue of America’s so-called “manifest destiny.”
-Sessions will cover the ideological background of the concept of manifest destiny, and trace examples from the nineteenth century through present day.
-The United States has long viewed itself as a nation with a unique place in human history, occupying the role of both maintaining and promoting the values and possibilities of human liberty.
+The United States has long viewed itself as a nation with a unique place in human history, occupying the role of a nation that both maintains and promotes the values and possibilities of human liberty.
 However, the goal of maintaining a free and responsible polity can, on occasion, be at odds with the political goals associated with a specific foreign policy or efforts at national growth.

 - all meals during the Institute